appleternity/EmoContext/README.md

 We used the same encoder to encode the tweets and predict its corresponding sentiment label.
 Notice that to prevent the model from distracting too much, we also set up a weight 0.1 for the loss of joint training part.

-Increase in digitalization of artwork illustrates the importance of classification of paintings based on artists, styles and the genre of paintings.
-Classification methodologies will indeed help the visitors as well as the curators in analyzing and visualizing the paintings in any museum at their own pace.
-Moreover, finding the artist of a painting is a difficult task because most artworks of an artist may have a exclusive painting style and multiple artists can have same styles of paintings.

 ## Installation and running the code